Changes Due to COVID-19

 If any of the above requirements are not met, the Global Scholar may be placed on probation and/or have a reduction or loss of scholarship.

-Stipends are usually awarded for summer internships that are approved by Career Services.
-Contact Patty Doherty, ISSO Director for more information.
+Stipends are usually awarded for summer internships that have been approved for academic credit by Career Connections.
+Contact Susannah Marcucci, ISSO Director for more information.

 Have you ever had a situation when you’re asked “WHERE ARE YOU FROM” and it is actually quite difficult to say a one-word answer?
 Well, you’re not alone.
 Clark University is home to a vibrant community of Third Culture Kids and Global Nomads!